mira380/subloom/README.md

 ## Future Features

-- Optimize code and time needed to generate subtitles
+- Optimize code and time needed to generate subtitles ✅ (can be improved upon further)

-- Improve audio capturing (more reliable and doesn't randomly cut out and come back at times)
+- Improve audio capturing 🟡 (improve the engine or rewrite until its what i want)

-- Put in protections that prevents LLM from changing meaning/nuance and keeps original meaning clear ️✅ (should be working)
+- Put in protections that prevents LLM from changing meaning/nuance and keeps original meaning clear ✅ (should be working)

-- Simplify usage of commands/program itself
+- Simplify usage of commands/program itself ❌ (not high priority currently)

-- Improve subtitle timing
+- Improve subtitle timing ⏳

-- Flag lines the model is unsure about
+- Flag lines the model is unsure about ⏳

+- Smarter LLM checks/intelligence upgrades ⏳

-- Less clutter when outputting completed files ️✅ 1/2 (need to organize a little better)
+- Less clutter when outputting completed files 🟡 (need to organize a little better)

 ### Target Goal